ksc-fe/kpc/components/input/demos/select.md

 ## en-US

-Through the extension points described above, we can with ` Select ` are combined
+With the extension points described earlier, we can combine them with `Select`

 ```vdt
 import Input from 'kpc/components/input';